VasiliuIonela/Project-OrangeHRM/README.md

 *  Employment Status: Employment Status allows you to define the status of employment employees are hired for or if they are terminated.
 To add an entry, go to Admin>> Job>> Employment Status and click “Add”.
 *  Job Categories:This feature allows the HR Admin to create job categories specific to the company to aggregate job classifications.
-To add an entry, go to Admin>> Job>> Job Categories and click on “Add”
+To add an entry, go to Admin>> Job>> Job Categories and click on “Add”.
 *  Work Shifts: In this feature the HR Admin can define work shifts for an individual or a group of employees.
 To add an entry, go to Admin>> Job>> Work Shifts and click “Add”.